-Connection, on the other hand, is all about belonging.
+Community, on the other hand, is about belonging to a tribe.

 • Privacy.
 Freelance Success is not a social media site.
-What happens on FLX is nobody else's business.
+What happens on FLX is not our business—and vice versa.

 • Tax deduction.
 Because office supply receipts alone don't earn much love from Uncle Sam.

 There is no silver bullet to building a six-figure income.
 It requires a drive, a focus, and quality delivery from you.
 FLXers not only embrace that—we exceed our client expectations.